ubaldot/vim-microdebugger/README.md

 ## Events

+The order of execution when launching MicroDebugger is to start openocd server, to start Termdebug, and to start the auxiliary buffers.

-Finally, in addition to the events offered by Termdebug, you have an additional event `MicrodebuggerStartPost` that you can use in your auto-commands.
+In addition to the events offered by Termdebug, you have an additional event `MicrodebuggerStartPost` that you can use in your auto-commands.

-**Happy debugging!**
+## Happy debugging!